alexlawrence/reznik/README.md

 ###Code usage

-reznik.js currently only exposes one method: *run(basePath, options)* The options are the same as the command line arguments as object without hyphens in the keys *{option: value}*).
+reznik.js currently only exposes one method: *run(basePath, options)*.
+The options are the same as the command line arguments with object notation (*{option: value}*).